Areas of Expertise

 General Police Instructor, FBI Academy, 1998

 Dr. Glasser is a Navy wife; mother and grandmother; retired FBI Special Agent; past president of a national association of FBI agents; faculty member at the University of North Florida; and community advocate.
-She was recently elected to be mayor in Atlantic Beach, Florida.
+In 2017, she was elected to be mayor in Atlantic Beach, Florida.

 She grew up in a large family in Savannah, Georgia.
 She earned undergraduate and graduate degrees from Duke University.
 Prior to a decorated FBI career, she worked as a probation-parole officer in North Carolina.
 In the FBI, she was stationed in Charlotte, San Diego, Washington, Seattle, and her last assignment was Jacksonville.
 She worked and supervised cases that included the Iran-Contra Investigation and many high profile bank robbery, extortion, terrorism, kidnapping, and homicide cases.
 At FBI Headquarters, she was a liaison to Congress and a national press spokesperson.
 After 9/11, she headed the North Florida Joint Terrorism Task Force and was also stationed in Riyadh, Saudi Arabia.
 She retired in 2006.

 Dr. Glasser is the past national president of the Society of Former Special Agents of the FBI.
 In this position, she oversaw the management of an $8 million charitable foundation, helped grow membership to over 8500 current and former FBI agents, implemented a first-ever strategic plan, and assured that programs were improved to meet industry standards.